OWASP/owasp-mastg/docs/MASTG/tests/android/MASVS-CRYPTO/MASTG-TEST-0016.md

 ## Dynamic Analysis

-You can use [method tracing](../../../techniques/android/MASTG-TECH-0033.md "Method Tracing") on the mentioned classes and methods to determine input / output values being used.
+You can use #MASTG-TECH-0033 on the mentioned classes and methods to determine input / output values being used.